 Teaching License: Secondary Grades 6-12 Overview

 Those who seek to teach middle and high school students major in the particular subject they are most passionate about teaching.
 Along with taking courses for the academic major, students may possibly begin taking education courses as soon as the freshman year.
-An integral aspect of the program includes public school field experience opportunities that are strategically placed within the required course, letting students explore a variety of classrooms.
+An integral aspect of the program includes public school field experience opportunities that are strategically placed within the required courses, letting students explore a variety of classrooms with diverse populations.
 A strong academic major prepares students to pass Praxis II: Content Area Assessments.
 Completing requirements for the teaching license and the bachelor’s degree within 4 years opens the door for graduates to obtain additional credentials through master’s degrees in a number of areas.

 Teaching License: Secondary Grades 6-12 Licensure Areas